 - Clinical laboratory and support services

-- Preparation and delivery of precisely designed meals for study participant
+- Preparation and delivery of precisely designed meals for study participants

-The Metabolism and Metabolomics Core provides cutting edge nutritional metabolomics services, biochemistry methods, and molecular biology techniques for nutrition research.
+The Metabolomics Core provides cutting edge nutritional metabolomics services, biochemistry methods, and molecular biology techniques for nutrition research.

 The goals of our core are to encourage and facilitate the use of biomarkers for nutritional epidemiological and intervention studies, to provide access to state-of-the-art techniques and equipment to bench scientists, and to provide cost-effective assays for investigators without lab facilities.
 The core also provides training for students and postdoctoral fellows.
 With locations at both the Chapel Hill and Nutrition Research Institute (NRI) campuses, we are able to provide a wide array of instrumentation and support to investigators at both locations.